Swords of Kingdoms: The Staffordshire Hoard at Sutton Hoo

 Two of the most important Anglo-Saxon archaeological discoveries to have ever been made are to be reunited in our major new exhibition, Swords of Kingdoms: The Staffordshire Hoard at Sutton Hoo, bringing together original treasures from the Sutton Hoo Great Ship Burial alongside objects from the Staffordshire Hoard.

-The exhibition will be the first time that objects from the Staffordshire Hoard have been on display in East Anglia, marking a possible home-coming for the items, with experts believing the treasures found in the Hoard could have been made in workshops in the Anglo-Saxon kingdom of East Anglia before being taken elsewhere.
+This eagerly awaited exhibition, partially funded by the National Lottery Heritage Fund and the New Anglia Local Enterprise Partnership, was originally planned to take place in 2020 and will be the first time that objects from the Staffordshire Hoard have been on display in East Anglia.
+This marks a possible homecoming for the items, with experts believing the treasures found in the Hoard could have been made in workshops in the Anglo-Saxon kingdom of East Anglia before being taken elsewhere.

 Original objects from the famous 1939 dig at Sutton Hoo, on loan from the British Museum, will be on display together with items from the Staffordshire Hoard and further Anglo-Saxon finds on loan from Norwich Castle Museum and Art Gallery.